Knowing how to clean your dentures is imperative if you want them to look good and feel comfortable for as long as possible.

 In the video below you can see denture expert Paula Morrell's instructions for cleaning dentures:

 For non-removable dentures, the rules are a bit different.
 Obviously, you cannot clean your dentures by soaking them in a cup overnight or remove them to brush the gums underneath.
 That's why it's important to get a good water flosser to remove debris in between the device and the gums.
+Find out more in our article about how to clean all-on-4 dental implants — which are a lot like implant-retained dentures.

 There are a few different things that can help you clean your dentures.
 The best way to clean dentures is to first brush them with denture toothpaste and a soft-bristled brush, then soak them overnight in the cleaning solution.
 Some recommended products include: